igniteagency/bank-australia-webflow-js/README.md

 There is an opt-in debugging setup that turns on logs in the console.
 The preference can be toggled via browser console, and is stored in browser localStorage.

-- Add any console logs in the code using the `window.DEBUG` function.
-It's a `console.log` wrapper.
-There is also a `window.IS_DEBUG_MODE` variable to run code conditions on
+- Add any console logs in the code using the `console.debug` function.
 - Execute `window.setDebugMode(true)` in the console to turn on Debug mode.
-After reload, the console will start showing code logs.
+With that, any conditional code wrapped with `window.DEBUG` can be run only for debugging purposes
 - To turn it off, execute `window.setDebugMode(false)` in the console.

 ### Production